Why Did the Early Colonists Come to America?

 "In the earliest prayer of the Puritans was the idea that their colony could be a city on a hill.
 Through the experience of the Great Awakening, the entire nation became a citadel of light in a darkened world."

-Being a light on a hill as a nation begins with individual Christians becoming lights at home, at work and in the community.
+Being a light on a hill as a nation begins with individual Christians becoming lights at home, at work and in their communities.
 Don't settle for letting your light shine for only an hour on Sunday morning.
 Live the adventure of taking the light of the gospel into dark places, where it shines brightest.